What to Pack for the Mountains in Winter and Summer: The Ultimate Guide

 Toiletries

-Pack basic toiletries.
-The list remains the same as mentioned above.
+Pack the basic toiletries.
+The list stays the same as the one I described above.

-You might additionally want to bring wet wipes, antibacterial gel, high-SPF sunscreen, lip balm with UV protection and a quick-dry towel.
-It’s also practical to have a small pack of tissues or toilet paper with you in the mountains.
+At most, you might add wet wipes, antibacterial gel, high-factor sunscreen, a lip balm with UV protection and a quick-drying towel.
+In the mountains it’s also handy to carry a small pack of tissues or some toilet paper.

-For every mountain trip, bring your documents such as a passport or ID card, payment card and some cash.
-If you’re a student, your ISIC card may come in handy.
-If you’re heading abroad, don’t forget travel insurance and contact details for emergency services in the area.
-Also remember your mobile phone, camera, chargers and a power bank.
+For every mountain trip, take your documents, such as your ID card, a bank card and some cash.
+If you’re a student, a student ID card can come in handy too.
+If you’re heading abroad, also pack travel insurance and the contact details for the local mountain rescue services.
+Don’t forget your mobile phone, camera, chargers and a power bank either.

-For a summer mountain vacation, you might also find these useful:
+For a summer mountain holiday, you might also find these useful:

 • water filters,